aws-samples/scalable-hw-agnostic-inference/stablediffusion/README.md

-# Stable Diffusion 2.1 on EKS with Nvidia GPU's
+# Stable Diffusion 2.1 on EKS

 ## Create an EKS Cluster with Karpenter